 We think this is an excellent design that takes the complications out of worm farming and turns into an accessible composting solution for everyone.

-Compost worms live in the surface layer of the soil, they are also smaller than regular garden worms.They have also evolved to feed on rotting plants and leaves that lie on the surface, this makes them perfectly suited to break down garden and food waste.
-The Hungry Bin's unique design creates the ideal living environment for these compost worms.
+Worms live in the surface of the compost and will eat their own body weight in garden and food waste, the Hungry Bin's unique design creates the ideal living environment for them.
+Remember to only add roughly the same amount of food as there are worms in the composter.
 After eating the waste at the top of the composter or wormery, the worms convert it into the worm castings that form the rich compost bricks that can be removed from the Hungry Bin every two to six months.
+Worms are also available on this site.

 What Can I Compost In The Hungry Bin?